microsoft/adx-query-charts/README.md

 export enum DrawChartStatus {
-    Success = 'Success',     // Successfully drawn the chart Error = 'Error',              // There was an error while trying to draw the chart Canceled = 'Canceled' // The chart draw was canceled }
+    Success = 'Success',     // Successfully drawn the chart Error = 'Error',         // There was an error while trying to draw the chart Canceled = 'Canceled'    // The chart drawing was canceled }
 ```